shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-3-tokens/README.md

 3. Delete ALL cookies and then add one named `x-ms-RefreshTokenCredential` and set its value to the JSON Web Token (JWT) in the `Data` field from RequestAADRefreshToken.exe output
 4. Refresh the page (or visit https://myapps.microsoft.com again) and you'll be logged it

-- if it asks for a password, it means the PRT in the victim computer is invalid: you should restart and re-login as `user1@YOURDOMAIN.onmicrosoft.com` and make sure you're authenticated to Windows properly (you account is active)
+- if it asks for a password, it means the PRT in the victim computer is invalid: you should restart and re-login and make sure you're authenticated to Windows properly (you account is active)
 **See demo video [here](stealPrtCookie.mp4)**

 # Next Step - Reconnaissance